 Shoes, tickets, socks and more

-Christmas is upon us and the question I continue to struggle answering followed along: “what’s your wish list?!”.
-I didn’t quite know, but when I sat down and put some thoughts together a rather OCR specific list came along.
+Christmas is upon us and the question I always struggle answering is: “what’s your wish list?!”.
+I think you can relate to this struggle, so after considerable consideration – a OCR specific wish list came to life.
 After some requests about gear recommendations from other athletes, I decided to extend my personal wish list to a more general one for OCR athletes.
 So here goes – the OCR top 10 Christmas list, an easy link to send to friends and family if you’re an OCR athlete, OCR nerd or OCR addict like myself!

 What to look for?

 When it comes to OCR, men are probably as crazy about (trail)shoes as women are about regular shoes!
 Personally I got about 17 pairs of Inov8’s hanging around for all kinds of fun!
 When you’re buying a shoe for running OCR, there’s 3 primary things to look for: drainage, weight and grip.
 The shoe needs to be capable of getting rid of water FAST and have a rubber sole that will stick to most surfaces, even when muddy and wet.

 I’ll recommend everyone to have more than just 1 pair of shoes for OCR.
 Different terrains and distances requires different shoes!

 2. Warm stuff!